Krynki: Jewish heritage

 Jews began living in Krynki in the 17th century when the Polish king Władysław IV Vasa invited them to town to boost trade and manufacturing.
 From that moment, the Jewish population continued to grow and their culture flourished.

 A notable part of Krynki's history was the Jewish labour movement of 1905.
 In that year, Jakow Pat led Jewish workers and created the independent Republic of Krynki in defiance of the Russian imperial rule.
 After World War I Poland returned to independence and democracy.
 The Jews began emigrating to Palestine and the United States for greater economic benefit.

 The Holocaust

 Under German occupation during World War II, the German authorities began the reign of terror by executing 30 prominent Jews, and in December 1941 created a Jewish ghetto in Krynki.
 The Jews from neighbouring settlements were deported to Krynki including 1,200 inhabitants of Brzostowica Wielka.
 Around 6,000 people were imprisoned there with insufficient food and severe overcrowding.
 The liquidation of the ghetto began in November 1942.
 The ghetto inmates, men, women and children, were deported to the Nazi transit camp in Kiełbasin and sent off aboard Holocaust trains to the Treblinka extermination camp.

 The Jewish population, however, did not remain passive.
 During the ghetto liquidation action, a number of Jewish insurgents responded by shooting at the Nazi police including their gun-wielding Belarusian auxiliaries, and many escaped into the forest.
 Today, no Jews live in Krynki, but the memory of them still lives on.
+Many of the former residents memoires were published in Tel Aviv, Israel in 1970.